 - Do not sign your name to any declarations that your client should be signing, and do not sign your client’s name to declarations, even if you are authorized by the client to do so.
 You do not have firsthand knowledge of anything happening with your client.
 If possible, ask the client to provide documentary or photographic evidence of use of the mark in commerce for every good or service covered by the registration.

-- Explain the importance of these declarations to your clients, including any lawyer you interact with who is not trained in USPTO procedure.
-As these cases demonstrate, the declarations are important and can result in a loss of trademark rights for your clients.
+- Explain the importance of these declarations to your clients, including any lawyer you interact with who is not a trained trademark attorney or familiar with USPTO procedure.
+As this case demonstrates, the declarations are important and can result in a loss of trademark rights for your clients.

 - While the TTAB doesn’t define its standard for “reasonable investigation,” if you don’t know whether something is in use, you aren’t off the hook because you ask your client to sign.
 Ask for specimens and check the client’s website.
 Make sure you are comfortable with the information the client sends back before you submit it to the USPTO.

 If you are new to trademark law and would like to learn more tips and strategies about filing trademark applications and and how to counsel your clients through the process, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
 Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”

 Stacey C. Kalamaras is the founder and lead instructor of Trademarkabilities®, an online trademark academy for lawyers, whose mission it is to prepare lawyers to be confident and effective practitioners before the USPTO.
 Stacey started Trademarkabilities to share her passion teaching the law with the next generation of lawyers and help them become practice ready lawyers.
 Contact us at: firstname.lastname@example.org.